openaspace/nut-ups-power-notifications/README.md

-# Ups power notifications by Email and Telegram Bot using NUT server
+#UPS Power Notifications by Email and Telegram Bot Using NUT Server

-Simple script to notify you about power loss/restored by email and telegram using any generic usb UPS with NUT server: https://networkupstools.org/
+This simple script sends notifications about power loss/restoration via email and Telegram, utilizing any generic USB UPS with the NUT server: https://networkupstools.org/

+Before using this script, ensure that the NUT server is properly configured and correctly recognizes your USB or network UPS.

 Remember to replace the placeholders ("your-email@example.com", "your-telegram-bot-token", and "your-telegram-chat-id") with your actual data.
-You can check your chat-id typing this url in your browser: https://api.telegram.org/botYOUR-TELEGRAM-API-BOT-TOKEN/getUpdates (change only YOUR-TELEGRAM-API-BOT-TOKEN where the word "bot" is required and without space with the telegram api key.
+You can verify your chat ID by typing this URL into your browser: https://api.telegram.org/botYOUR-TELEGRAM-API-BOT-TOKEN/getUpdates.
+Replace only YOUR-TELEGRAM-API-BOT-TOKEN in the URL, ensuring the word "bot" is included (with no spaces) along with your Telegram API key.

-Also, be aware that /etc/msmtprc should contain your msmtp configuration (which should include your SMTP server and email details).
-Make sure the recipient email address specified in the script is configured to receive emails from the msmtp application.
+Note that /etc/msmtprc should contain your msmtp configuration, which should include details of your SMTP server and email.
+Ensure the recipient email address specified in the script is configured to receive emails from the msmtp application.

-Tested on Ddebian 12 with Proxmox.
+This script has been tested on Debian 12 with Proxmox.

 # Disclaimer of Liability